rouanth/flush/RATIONALE.md

 Now, how _do_ we redirect?

-The only solution we've found is to use named pipes:
+One solution we've found is to use named pipes:

     mkfifo o3 i4
     transform < o3 > i4 & rename 3> o3 4< i4
     rm o3 i4

+One can do with a single pipe, too, simultaneously avoiding putting the process in the background, but at the cost of rendering the command unreadable:

+    mkfifo i4
+    (rename 1>&5 3>&1 4< i4 | transform > i4) 5>&1
+    rm i4

 If `rename` is a shell script, implementing its relationships with the third and fourth streams is also not an easy task.
 A script which simply pipes its argument if it's placed in this system instead of `rename` may look like this:

-    printf "%s" "$1" 1>&3 & exec 3>&-; cat <&4
+    printf "%s" "$1" 1>&3
+    exec 3>&-
+    cat <&4

 If the `exec` is omitted, `transform` can await the input which never comes if it doesn't close its `stdin` first.
 Most filters don't close their `stdin`